Climate Justice Alliance launches second season of its podcast with climate leaders

 RELATED CONTENT

-Tracing the history of environmental and climate justice while offering key solutions, the season will feature 5 episodes.
+Tracing the history of environmental and climate justice while offering key solutions, the new season features five episodes.

-“Each episode deep dives into different dimensions of the movement – from the importance of community-led solutions to the climate crisis, to what is a false “solution”, to how we relate to one another in just relationship– with our host Keenan Rhodes, and the climate justice leaders who serve as our guides and teachers,” added the description.
+“Each episode deep dives into different dimensions of the movement — from the importance of community-led solutions to the climate crisis, to what is a false 'solution,' to how we relate to one another in just relationship — with our host Keenan Rhodes, and the climate justice leaders who serve as our guides and teachers,” the description continued.

 Listen to CJA's Stories from Home Podcast.— Climate Justice Alliance (CJA) (@CJAOurPower) January 23, 2023